claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 After all deploy overview
 *************************

-The After All Deploy script step is executed on the Cloud Deploy instance after execution of all pre and post deploy scripts.
+The ``after all deploy`` script step is executed on the Cloud Deploy instance after execution of all pre and post deploy scripts.

 After all deploy script overview
 ********************************

-The script is executed on the Cloud Deploy then you can add an action at the end of the module deployment that you have to execute once.
+The script is executed on the Cloud Deploy instance, it allows you to perform an action at the end of the module deployment.
-Please keep in mind that your Cloud Deploy needs to have rights to do this action.
+Please keep in mind that your Cloud Deploy instance needs to have rights to do this action.

 After all deploy script prerequisites
 *************************************